 With the growth of cloud computing and AI, data centres have become one of the fastest-growing energy consumers.
 Their need for continuous cooling and power makes them major electricity users.

 High energy consumption doesn’t necessarily equate to inefficiency—but it does present opportunities.
 Whether you’re in manufacturing or IT, switching to a more competitive business energy tariff can deliver significant cost savings.
-Businesses in high-usage sectors should regularly compare energy deals to ensure they’re getting the best rates.
+Businesses in high-usage sectors should regularly compare commercial energy deals to ensure they’re getting the best rates.